petezh/E-Debate/article.md

 Based on results from tournaments this year, overall participation seems to be weathering the virtual environment—with some caveats.
 While competitors are more geographically diverse, the increase in entries might be skewed towards wealthier states.
 At the same time, more smaller teams are competing, and teams everywhere are signing up for tournaments based on bid potential.

 You can argue about whether these changes are net good or bad — I won't make a case for either.
-But, with the [TOC](https://www.tabroom.com/index/tourn/index.mhtml?tourn_id=16714) slated to be held virtually, e-debate seems to be here to stay, at least for the rest of the season.
-And that means that questions about who is debating, and how they are affected by the online format, are important to consider.
+But, with the [TOC slated to be held virtually](https://www.tabroom.com/index/tourn/index.mhtml?tourn_id=16714), e-debate seems to be here to stay, at least for the rest of the season.
+That means that questions about who is debating and how they are affected by the online format are important to consider.

 There were several limitations to this analysis:

-- I omitted tournaments that were held in the fall of 2019 that were postponed this year, which likely underestimated participation in 2019.
+- I omitted tournaments that were held in the fall of 2019 but were postponed this year, which likely underestimated participation in 2019.
-- Some entries either omitted or falsified information (why, Princeton, did you say you were from Maine?).
+- Some entries either omitted or falsified information (why did Princeton say they were from Maine?).
 I rooted out some obvious errors, but a more detailed review could be helpful.
 - Estimates for location wealth, and education were all based on state-level data.
 - The z-test assumes that samples are normal.
 While both samples seem to be bell-shaped, normality tests decisively show that they are not normally distributed.
 - The pooled z-test assumes two independent samples.
 In reality, the 2019 and 2020 samples are likely to be fairly correlated, which means the standard error may be an overestimation.
 As a result, the p-values are probably conservative.